Economy of Armenia

-The economy of Armenia is an emerging free-market economy.
-It is the 113th-largest economy in the world (out of 192 countries measured by IMF), with a gross domestic product (GDP) of $27.86 billion in 2025.
-The services sector is the largest in Armenia's economy, contributing 61.5% of the country's total GDP; followed by the industrial sector at 23.2%; and the agricultural sector at 7.9%.
+Armenia has an emerging free-market economy.
+It is the 116th-largest economy in the world, with an estimated gross domestic product (GDP) of almost $32 billion by nominal value and almost $83 billion in terms of purchasing power parity (PPP).
+The service sector is the largest in Armenia's economy, contributing 61.4% of the country's total GDP, followed by the industrial sector at 23.3%, and the agricultural sector at 7.9%.
 A smaller, but increasingly important piece of the economy is the IT sector, which makes up 6.25% of national GDP and was growing at an average yearly rate of 20% as of 2022.